kyma-incubator/examples/ory-hydra/scenarios/implicit/README.md

 ## Overview

-This example illustrates how to secure lambda functions with Hydra JWT tokens using two components of Kyma platform:
+This example illustrates how to secure lambda functions with Id Tokens from Hydra using two components of Kyma platform:
 - [Hydra](https://www.ory.sh/docs/hydra/) - OAuth 2.0 and OpenID Connect Server.
 - [Dex](https://github.com/dexidp/dex) - an identity service that uses OpenID Connect to drive authentication for other apps.

-In this scenario, Hydra Server is responsible for issuing JWT tokens and Dex is used as a login provider.
+In this scenario, Hydra Server is responsible for issuing Id Tokens and Dex is used as a login provider.
 Users can authenticate by any method that is configured in Dex.

 The scenario consists of following steps:

 - Installation of Kyma with `ory`  and `hydra-dex` components.
 - Creating a Lambda function protected with Authn policy that points to the Hydra JWKS endpoint.
-- Creating a Hydra Oauth2 client with ability to perform Implicit Grant token requests with **openid** scope.
+- Creating a Hydra Oauth2 client with ability to perform Implicit Grant requests with **openid** scope.
-- Fetching a JWT Token from Hydra with Dex as login provider.
+- Fetching an Id Token from Hydra with Dex as login provider.
-- Calling target Lambda with JWT token issued by Hydra.
+- Calling target Lambda with the Id Token issued by Hydra.

 ## Prerequisites
 - cURL